ToolGrad: Efficient Tool-use Dataset Generation with Textual "Gradients": Conclusion

 \section{Conclusion}

-This work introduces \systemname, an agentic framework for efficient tool-use dataset generation.
+This work introduces \systemname, a framework for efficient tool-use dataset generation.
 Our core concept is to first generate tool-use answers with textual ``gradients'', followed by query generation.
-We further contribute \datasetname, a dataset containing complex tool usage, but was generated with a lower cost and $100\%$ pass rate.
-Experiments show that models trained on \datasetname outperform those on expensive baseline datasets and proprietary LLMs, even on the OOD benchmark.
+We further contribute a high-quality dataset, \datasetname, generated with a lower cost and almost $100\%$ pass rate.
+Experiments show that models trained on \datasetname outperform those trained on expensive baseline datasets and proprietary LLMs.